lileitech/Awesome-Cardiac-Digital-Twins/README.md

 ## Research Group

 Here, we summarize the representative research teams and organizations in the computational cardiology and electrocardiography.
 Note that we only list one PI name, but there may be more than one PI in a team/ lab.
-Furthermore, some amazing labs/ PI have not included in this table as they do not have a official lab name.
+Furthermore, some amazing labs/ PIs have not included in this table as they do not have a official lab name.

 | Team/ Lab                                                                    | PI                | Institute                                       |
 |-------------------------------------------------------------------------------------------------|-------------------|------------------------------------------------|